Or download our app "Guided Lessons by Education.com" on your device's app store.

 - Pass out a copy of the Main Idea Recording Sheet to each student.

 - Have each group go to a station, and begin working.
+Remind them to describe aloud the reasons for their main idea choice before writing down their thoughts.

 - As students work, walk around the classroom providing support as needed.